tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 ### Transaction validation and propagation

-Base nodes can notified of new transactions from
+Base nodes can be notified of new transactions by
 * connected peers
 * clients via APIs